FEDONet : Fourier-Embedded DeepONet for Spectrally Accurate Operator Learning: Results

-We evaluate the performance of FEDONet on the one-dimensional Kuramoto--Sivashinsky (KS) equation, a canonical model that exhibits spatiotemporal chaos due to the combined effects of nonlinear advection, destabilizing diffusion, and stabilizing fourth-order hyperviscosity.
-The governing equation is given by:
+We evaluate the performance of FEDONet on the one-dimensional Kuramoto-Sivashinsky (KS) equation, a canonical model that exhibits spatiotemporal chaos due to the combined effects of nonlinear advection, destabilizing diffusion, and stabilizing fourth-order hyperviscosity.
+The governing equation is given by,

-where \( u(x,t) \) is the scalar field of interest, and \( L = 24 \), \( T = 50 \) denote the spatial and temporal domains respectively.
-The initial condition \( u_0(x) \) is synthesized as a randomized Fourier series:
+where \( u(x,t) \) is the scalar field of interest, and \( L = 24 \), \( T = 50 \) denote the spatial and temporal domains, respectively.
+The initial condition \( u_0(x) \) is synthesized as a randomized Fourier series,

 which introduces low-frequency coherent structures that quickly evolve into chaotic waveforms under the KS dynamics.
 We generate 10,000 such initial conditions and simulate the corresponding solution fields using a pseudo-spectral solver.
-The objective is to learn the operator \( \mathcal{G} \colon u_0(x) \mapsto u(x,t) \) using both the standard DeepONet and the proposed FEDONet models.
+The resulting spatial and temporal grids are subsequently normalized to the unit domain $[0,1] \times [0,1] $ for operator learning.
+The objective is to learn the operator \( \mathcal{G} \colon u_0(x) \mapsto u(x,t) \) using both the standard DeepONet and the FEDONet.
 This problem serves as a stringent benchmark due to the sensitivity of chaotic systems to initial conditions and their broadband frequency content.

 Figure~\ref{fig:ks_median} shows the reconstructed spatiotemporal field for a median test case.
 The FEDONet model effectively captures the nonlinear evolution of the solution, preserving the wave envelope, phase dynamics, and intermittent modulation typical of KS attractors.
-In stark contrast, the vanilla DeepONet produces incoherent and smoothed reconstructions, with pronounced phase lag and energy collapse beyond \( t > 20 \).
-This degradation is reflected in a high relative error of \( 89.63\% \) compared to just \( 16.36\% \) for FEDONet.
+In stark contrast, the vanilla DeepONet produces incoherent and smoothed reconstructions, with pronounced phase lag and energy collapse.
+This degradation is reflected in a high average relative error of \( 89.63\% \) compared to just \( 16.36\% \) for FEDONet for 512 unseen noise-free test samples.

 In Figure~\ref{fig:ks_best}, we highlight the best-performing test case.
 FEDONet achieves a relative \( L^2 \) error of only \( 10.77\% \), accurately modeling both the fine-scale chaotic filaments and large-scale rolling structures.
 Notably, the trajectory remains consistent with the ground truth over long integration times, demonstrating that the spectral trunk can stabilize predictions and suppress drift.
-Such performance underscores the model’s ability to retain energy in high-frequency modes—essential for modeling non-periodic fine-grained behavior that typifies chaotic fields.